NilsVreman/simple-arcade-rs/README.md

 * Assets are apparently not included by default.

 ## TODO:
-1. Add some visual feedback which game you are starting from the menu
+1. ~~Add some visual feedback which game you are starting from the menu~~
+2. Create a button struct in `arcade-util`
-2. Add a crate for results popping up
+3. Add a crate for results popping up
-3. Make it WASM compatible
+4. Make it WASM compatible
-4. Create Games:
+5. Create Games:
     * Asteroids
     * Pong
     * Pac-Man